particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 The Power over Ethernet, commonly referred to as PoE, provides a way to power a device, in addition to providing networking capabilities, all over existing Cat 5 or Cat 6 twisted-pair Ethernet.

-The Particle PoE module plugs into the Ethernet FeatherWing to add the ability to power your 3rd-generation Particle device, typically a Xenon.
+The Particle PoE module plugs into the Ethernet FeatherWing to add the ability to power your 3rd-generation Particle device such as an Argon or Boron.

 It uses the Silvertel [Ag9905M](/assets/datasheets/Ag9900M.pdf) and can supply 1800 mA to your device and any Feather accessories.
 It is a Class 0 IEEE 802.3af device.